 - Train workers on identified specific fall hazards;

 - Train workers on the required personal protective equipment associated with identified fall hazards;

 - Conduct regular and frequent inspections of the fall protection equipment, consistent with the manufacturer’s requirements, as well as OSHA’s requirements; and

 - Emphasize fall hazards that are unique to a given construction site.

 If You Have Been Injured in a Fall

 If you have been injured in a construction site fall, or if you have lost a loved one to a construction site fall, you may be entitled to compensation.
-Contact the experienced Atlanta worker injury lawyers at the Bader Law Firm, LLC to discuss the facts of your case at no cost to you.
+Contact the experienced Atlanta worker injury lawyers at Bader Scott Injury Lawyers to discuss the facts of your case at no cost to you.